V-Sekai/unidot_importer/README.md

   To install, one must download FBX2glTF from https://github.com/revolufire/FBX2glTF/releases/, then rename to FBX2glTF.exe and move it into this addon directory.

+3. To add TIFF / .tif support, install ImageMagick and copy convert.exe into this addon directory.

-3. Finally, enable the Unidot Importer plugin in `Project Settings -> Plugins tab -> Unidot`
+4. Finally, enable the Unidot Importer plugin in `Project Settings -> Plugins tab -> Unidot`

-4. Access the importer through `Project -> Tools -> Import Unity Package...`
+5. Access the importer through `Project -> Tools -> Import Unity Package...`

 ## A final note: